Detecting Malicious Intents in Smart Contracts with Pre-trained Programming Language Models: Related Work

+Pre-trained language models have fundamentally advanced representation learning for both natural language and source code.
+In NLP, models such as BERT~\cite{devlin2018bert} and RoBERTa~\cite{liu2019roberta} provide contextualized embeddings that have become standard across downstream tasks.
+In the code domain, models including CodeBERT~\cite{feng2020codebert}, CodeT5~\cite{wang2021codet5}, CodeT5+~\cite{wang2023codet5+}, and CuBERT~\cite{kanade2020learning} adapt pre-training objectives to programming languages, enabling tasks such as code search, summarization, clone detection, and defect detection.

+More recently, large language models (LLMs) have been explored for smart contract analysis.
+Smart-LLaMA-DPO~\cite{yu2025smart} enhances explainability in vulnerability detection through reinforcement learning, while SCALM~\cite{li2025scalm} applies prompting and retrieval strategies to identify insecure coding practices.

-Compared to these lines of work, our approach differs in three aspects.
-First, unlike general-purpose models (\eg, BERT, RoBERTa) and code-focused pre-trained models (\eg, CodeT5, CodeBERT), we design a domain-specific pre-trained model for smart contracts, tailored to capture their unique semantics.
-Second, in contrast to recent LLM-based approaches, our model adopts an encoder-only architecture that is lightweight and efficient, making it easier to integrate with neural layers such as BiLSTMs for specialized tasks.
+Our work is orthogonal to these approaches.
+Unlike general-purpose language models and broadly trained code models, we adopt domain-specific pre-training tailored to smart contracts, enabling more precise modeling of contract-specific semantics.
+Moreover, in contrast to LLM-based methods that emphasize generative reasoning, our encoder-only architecture is lightweight, controllable, and readily integrable with task-specific neural components such as BiLSTMs.